Rose534/Portfolio/README.md

 # Backend

 This repository has all the starter code needed to get a Sinatra backend up and running.
-Then, run bundle install to install the gems.
+Run bundle install to install the gems.

 The sinatra/ backend part of this website is under `chatterbox-server` folder